balthatrix/everlywell-backend-challenge/README.md

 Optimizations needed:
 - The search really should be performed in a background job or lambda
+- The search is currently exaustive; it doesn't terminate when the running path is longer than a solution that's already found
+- The search could cause memory spikes.
+It allocates memory with each invocation
 - The web scraping also really needs to be in a background job; certain web pages time out the request

 UI/UX oddities: